-The bicep curl is a great isolation exercise, how to perform it correctly.
-The bicep curls primary focus is the bicep, secondary focus is on the muscles of the forearms and the brachialis.
-There are many different ways and variations of the bicep curl, a few of the best and most common ones are listed below.
+How to do bicep curls with dumbbells, cable and barbell.
+The primary muscle worked is the bicep, secondary muscles worked is the muscles of the forearms and the brachialis.
+There are many different ways and variations of doing the bicep curl, a few of the best and most common ones are listed below.

 - Normal – Grip the bar just wider than shoulder width, this directly works the middle of the bicep.

 - Wide – This grip works the inside of the bicep.

 - Narrow – This grip works the outside of the bicep and the outside arm muscle the brachialis.

 Barbell – Most common equipment for performing arm curls

 Dumbbells – Allows for greater control and movement than using a barbell.
 It allows you to rotate your wrists to change the target area of the bicep.
 Palms facing forward focuses on the middle of the bicep, palms facing inward will focus on the outside of the bicep and the brachialis which is the outside arm muscle between your bicep and tricep.

 Curl bar – Designed just for the arm curl and the tricep extension, the different angles on the bar reduces the stress on the wrists.
 Rather than using a normal barbell, the curl bar allows you to focus more on working the bicep with less stress on the wrists.

 Cable machine – The cable machine allows different attachments, straight bar, curl bar, single hand grips.

 Preacher bench – The preacher bench is very good because it keeps your upper arms in a fixed position so it does not allow body rocking to aid with the curl movement.
 It also allows for complete focus and isolation on the bicep curl.